 - Q. I have received training in radiation as part of my schooling.
 Why do you ask if I understand the basics? - A. There are additional risks to all involved in the use of CBCT devices.
 Additional training in this subject is in preparation and you will be asked to take this training when it becomes available. - Q. Pregnant staff have special responsibilities to their employer and the fetus.
 It is in the interest of all concerned that proper actions be undertaken in this case.
-Why do I need to know this?

-A. A draft policy document forms part of the report.
+Why do I need to know this? - A. A draft policy document forms part of the report.
 It provides guidance for those who are pregnant and are working in the practice.
-It is suggested that this draft be introduced into the policy manuals for - and are working in the practice.
 It is suggested that this draft be introduced into the policy manuals for the practice so that all involved know what to do and which limits of exposure are considered to be acceptable.
 You can find a copy of this draft policy on our website www.innovativebiomedical.com